Or, How to Love God and How not to Love God

 One thing that was reinforced in Catholic school was that the wording of the doctrines of the faith was critically important, and you better get it right.
 And it wasn’t what was in Scripture; it was what was in the catechism.
 It was explained to me that it wasn’t that scripture was wrong, but while it may look different, Catholic doctrine was developed so that it superseded scripture.
 That training to think that way started on day one of Catholic education, and for me, that was at five years old.

-Despite falling away some during my teens and early twenties, I still defended Catholicism, including the Pope, crusades, the Trinity, Sacraments, et al. into my twenties.
+Despite falling away somewhat during my teens and early twenties, I still defended Catholicism, including the Pope, crusades, the Trinity, Sacraments, et al., into my twenties.
 Catholicism works to build a deep-rooted loyalty, which I did not give up easily.
 I never would have imagined then that half a century later I would have a deeper, more genuine faith by committing to pure, properly handled Scripture and rejecting anything that could not be found there.
 And I mean anything.

 My relationship with Jesus and with Yahweh is so much more than anything I ever saw in Catholicism.
 Jesus is real.
 I have the holy spirit.
 And I love Yahweh with all my heart, all my soul, and all my might.